ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Our  brand  is  built  on  the  characteristics  of ' optimism, inspiration  and  confidence' .
 As  an  expression  of  these aspirations, our products and services cater to the everyday man.
 We equip our customers with product literature and our relationship managers will assist them in making an informed decision.
 We understand their needs and package practical deals to suit their lifestyle and fulfil their dreams.
 We will continue to engage our customers' needs in bringing their every vision into reality.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000001_2425f81e51e894f7f01e9aeae5d81328f1d91049022f7733ba8ee853790ee184.png)
+**Description**: The image displays the text "OUR CORE VALUES" in large, bold, purple font, centered on a slightly blurred background consisting of geometric shapes, primarily squares and rectangles, in shades of white and light blue, creating an abstract and modern feel.
+A border frames the text and background, transitioning from a dark purple on the left to a vibrant orange on the right.

 **Description**: The image displays the text "OUR CORE VALUES" in bold, dark purple font centered against a soft, blurred background of geometric shapes with shades of light blue and white, resembling an abstract architectural or crystalline pattern, all framed within a square border that fades from a deep purple to a vibrant orange.